General

 After which we can:

-• set the model_name in Pipeline to the corresponding name to apply it.
+model_nameinPipelineto the corresponding name to apply it. - set the

 note